Sheffield weather forecast: Sunny spells but cloud could spoil plans later

 What will the weather be like this evening and tonight in Sheffield?

-This evening will become quickly dark, with the temperature dipping to 4C by 9pm and remaining so throughout the rest of the evening and overnight.
+This evening will be clear, with the temperature dipping to 7C by 10pm.
+Overnight temperature of 7C.

 What will the weather be like tomorrow in Sheffield?